xma711/notebook/math/queuing_theory/README.md

 M/M/1
 -------------------------

-first M: Markovian property for arrivals of customers second M: Markovian for processing time in the server
+First M: Markovian property for arrivals of customers second M: Markovian for processing time in the server
 1: there is only one server.